fionncur/IDStools/README.txt

  ids_content
 --------------

-usage: ids_content [-h] -u USER -t TOKAMAKNAME -s SHOT -r RUN
+usage: ids_content [-h] -u USER -t MACHINE -s SHOT -r RUN

 ---- List ids content for yaml files aimed at describing a scenario ----

 optional arguments:
-  -h, --help            show this help message and exit -u USER, --user USER  username of the DB where the datafile is located -t TOKAMAKNAME, --tokamakname TOKAMAKNAME
+  -h, --help            show this help message and exit -u USER, --user USER  username of the DB where the datafile is located -t MACHINE, --machine MACHINE
                         tokamak name of the DB where the datafile is located -s SHOT, --shot SHOT  shot number
   -r RUN, --run RUN     run number